 addressed every functional weakness in the original bike

-There are a lot of other line items on my build sheet that are not discussed here.
+There are a lot of other line items on my personal build sheet that are not discussed on the electric builds.
 Stuff like the Thudbuster seatpost, or the Jones bars.
-These address personal comfort issues that don’t need to be fit into a ‘build’, nor do they belong in one.
+These address personal comfort issues that don’t need to be there.
 Those are items you can spring for individually over time… or not.
 You know how the bike upgrade thing goes…

 This is sort of a companion post/supplement to my Mongoose Big Brake post (go there for links to resources on cable cutting and bleeding).
 Worth putting up separately as its a topic that comes up from time to time in my travels, and putting it here will let me just link it into a discussion.

 These directions assume you are working with Magura brakes.
 However, they should translate reasonably well for a generic application (for best results find specific instructions for your model).